-What are needed are commissioners who to take the job head on and work it together a full 40-60 hour each week, allow differences without challenging the integrity of the other commissioners, and weekly meet with departments as equals.
+What is needed are commissioners who to take the job head-on and work it together a full 40-60 hour each week, allow differences without challenging the integrity of the other commissioners, and weekly meet with departments as equals.

-As I share insights Utah County residents, and have a dialogue, perhaps we’ll vote No for a Mayor/Council form of county government in November 2020.
+As I share insights with Utah County residents and have a dialogue, perhaps we’ll vote No for a Mayor/Council form of county government in November 2020.

 • Recent examples of a Mayor/Council form:

 A mayor/council form of county government decided in 2018 that it was going to put three homeless shelters in West Valley and in two in South Salt Lake This without full insights from the affected residents and their city mayors.
 (Homeless Shelters http://kuer.org/post/salt-lake-county-chooses-five-potential-homeless-shelter-sites#stream/0).

 Salt Lake County’s “Olympia Hills project.”
 A great idea or not, despite the strong opposition of affected residents, and that of their district’s councilmember, the rest of the county council members and mayor voted in favor of the development. (https://www.ksl.com/article/46722255/salt-lake-county-gives-olympia-hills-development-a-green-light-despite-opposition-from-residents)

 • Comparing Utah County with a few other counties in the U.S., see: